espressif/esp-faq/docs/en/software-framework/peripherals/lcd.rst

 What is the maximum resolution supported by ESP LCD?
 What is the corresponding frame rate?
 ------------------------------------------------------------------------------------------------------------------------------------------------------------------

-  - For the RGB peripheral interface of ESP32-S3, due to its hardware limitations, it theoretically supports a maximum resolution of 4096 x 1024 (maximum 4096 in the horizontal direction and 1024 in the vertical direction).
-As for other peripheral interfaces on ESP series chips, there isn't a specific "maximum" hardware limitation on the supported resolution.
+  - For the RGB peripheral interfaces of ESP32-S3 and ESP32-P4, due to their hardware limitations, they theoretically support a maximum resolution of ``4096 x 1024`` (with a maximum of ``4096`` horizontally and ``1024`` vertically); for the other peripheral interfaces of the ESP series chips, there is no "maximum" hardware limitation on how much resolution they can support.
   - Because chip storage, computing performance, and peripheral interface bandwidth are limited, and different types of LCDs usually have specific resolution ranges, it is recommended to use the following resolutions for ESP32-C3 and ESP32-S3 chips:

     .. list-table::